thedevd/techBlog/springboot/microservices/product-catalog-microservice/README.md

  * Lets see the action of Load-balancer which we have configured so far-
    * Make sure spring-cloud-config-server is running, because each service on startup will talk to config-server for the required configuration.
    * Start two instances of inventory-service - first on 8082 port and second on 8083 port (use -Dserver.port property to launch them in 8082 and 8083 port respectively).
 For demo we are persisting some inventory details for several products (see [data.sql](https://github.com/thedevd/techBlog/blob/master/springboot/microservices/inventory-microservice/src/main/resources/data.sql)).
    * Now start the product-catalog-service which internally talks to inventory-service to fetch availableQuantity of the product.
 The product-catalog-service is made to run on port 8092 by default.
-For demo we are persisting some products in the database on application startup, see [data.sql](https://github.com/thedevd/techBlog/blob/master/springboot/microservices/product-catalog-microservice/src/main/resources/data.sql).
-Lets see the product catalog details using the following api -\
+And for demo we are persisting some products in the database on application startup, see [data.sql](https://github.com/thedevd/techBlog/blob/master/springboot/microservices/product-catalog-microservice/src/main/resources/data.sql).\
+     Lets try to fetch the product catalog details using the following api -\
      GET http://localhost:8092/api/product/p10000
      ```
      {